Cooperative Hardware-Prompt Learning for Snapshot Compressive Imaging: Introduction

-To approach the heterogeneity issue, in this work, we propose a Federated Hardware-Prompt (FedHP) learning framework.
-Existing methods handle the heterogeneity by regularizing the global/local gradients~\cite{karimireddy2020scaffold,li2020federated}, which only \textit{take effect on the learning manifold} but fail to \textit{touch the heterogeneity rooted in the input data space}.
-Motivated by this point, FedHP implicitly observes diverse hardware configurations of different clients and learns a shared prompter to adaptively tune the input data representation, inspired by the nascent research direction of visual prompt learning~\cite{jia2022visual,bahng2022exploring}.
-By taking the coded aperture as input, the prompter is expected to modify the local data representation into a shared space, thereby bridging the distribution gap between clients.
-Besides, since prompt learning takes effect on the pre-trained models, FedHP instantiates the reconstruction backbones with locally well-trained models and keeps them frozen throughout the learning, which potentially improves the efficiency than directly optimizing and aggregating the reconstruction backbones in FL.
-We summarize the contributions as follows:
+To adress the heterogeneity issue, this work proposes a Federated Hardware-Prompt (FedHP) framework to achieve multi-hardware cooperative learning with privacy piratically preserved.
+Prevalent FL methods handle the heterogeneity by regularizing the global/local gradients~\citep{karimireddy2020scaffold,li2020federated}, which only take effect on the learning manifold but fail to solve the heterogeneity rooted in the input data space.
+Differently, FedHP traces back to the source of the data heterogeneity of this application, \emph{i.e.}, inconsistent hardware configurations, and devises a prompt network to solve the client drift issue in input data space.
+By taking the coded aperture as input, the prompter better accounts for the underlying inconsistency and closes the gap between input data distributions across clients.
+Besides, the prompter explicitly models the correlation between the software and hardware, empowering the learning by following the spirit of the co-optimization~\citep{goudreault2023lidar,zheng2021simple,robidoux2021end} in computational imaging.
+In addition, FedHP directly operates on pre-trained reconstruction backbones with locally well-trained models and keeps them frozen throughout the learning, which improves the training efficiency than directly optimizing the reconstruction backbones in FL from scratch.
+We summarize the contributions as follows.

-\begin{list}{\labelitemi}{\leftmargin=15pt \topsep=1pt \parsep=1pt}
+\begin{list}{\labelitemi}{\leftmargin=15pt \topsep=0.pt \parsep=0.pt}

-\item We discuss the practical limitations of \texttt{hardware overfitting} and privacy concern in existing hyperspectral reconstruction learning solutions.
-We introduce FedHP to coordinate the pre-trained reconstruction models to distinct hardware configurations.
-To the best knowledge, this is the first attempt to discuss the power of FL for solving the practical problem persistent in the field of SCI.
+\item We introduce and tackle an unexplored problem of hardware cooperative learning in SCI, under the presence of data privacy constraints and heterogeneous configurations.
+To our best knowledge, the proposed FedHP first integrates federated learning into spectral SCI.

-\item We uncover and define two types of data heterogeneity scenarios stemming from distinct CASSI configurations.
-A hardware-conditioned prompt learning method is proposed as a unified solution to solve the data distribution shift across clients.
-The proposed method provides an orthogonal perspective in handling the heterogeneity to the common practices of regularizing optimization.
+\item We uncover the data heterogeneity of SCI that stems from distinct hardware configurations.
+A hardware prompt module is developed to solve the distribution shift across clients and empower the hardware-software co-optimization in computational imaging.
+The proposed method provides an orthogonal perspective in handling the heterogeneity of the existing FL practices.